Gender Roles Love & Marriage in the film ‘Rear Window’

 Image result for rear window images

-This resource is for students studying the film ‘Rear Window’ in the Victorian Mainstream English VCE Year 12 Curriculum.
+This resource is for students studying the film ‘Rear Window’ in the Victorian Mainstream English Curriculum.

 It is important to include Message of Hitchcock as Director in your Analytical Text Response Essays.